pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 [Flit is a no-frills, streamlined packaging tool](https://flit.pypa.io/en/stable/) that supports modern Python packaging standards.
 Flit is a great choice if you are building a basic package to use in a local workflow that doesn't require any advanced features.
+And if your package structure is already created.
 More on that below.

 ### Flit Features